cpran/cpran/readme.md

 Now, on to the installation.

-1. You will need Perl to run the current version.
+1.  **Install Perl**.
+You will need Perl to run the current version.
 Skip to step 3 if you already have Perl and the modules you'll need, or if you know how to set that up.

     If you are on GNU/Linux then chances are you already have it.
 If not, check your distro's documentation on how to get it.